-Tooth aches and pains are common and you’ve probably experienced one at least once.
-Most kinds of toothaches are minor and can be tolerated until the next dental appointment, but sometimes the pain is severe and can be your body’s way of telling you that something needs to be attended to fast.
-How then do you differentiate a regular toothache from a dental emergency?
+Toothaches are common and you’ve probably experienced one before.
+Most kinds of toothaches are minor and can be tolerated until the next dental appointment.
+Sometimes the pain is severe and can be your body’s way of telling you that something needs to be attended to quickly.
+How do you differentiate between a regular toothache and a dental emergency?

 The Dental Emergency Checklist

-Knowing when to act quickly to schedule an emergency visit with your local dentist can save you money in the long run and from more pain.
+Knowing when to act quickly to schedule an emergency visit with your local dentist can save you money in the long run, and save you from more pain.
 Here are the signs that you might be facing a dental emergency scenario:

 Permanent or adult teeth should never feel loose.
 If it is, it could be a sign of infection or injury.
 This needs to be looked at immediately and treated to prevent the condition from worsening.